Non-vanishing of Kolyvagin systems and Iwasawa theory

 By global duality applied to the above exact sequences, we get respectively

 We claim (a)-(f) are satisfied for $n_{j+1}=n_j\ell$.
-The proof is similar to the one in \cite[$\S$3.3.3]{eisenstein}, but it is simplified by the fact that here the image of the localisation is almost cyclic (i.e., it is cyclic after multiplication by $\varpi^t$, rather than being of rank two over $R/\fm^k$) and, moreover, the ``torsion part'' of $\rH^1_{\Fcal(n_j)}$ is itself a Selmer group (namely $\rH^1_{\Fcal^*(n_j)}$) thanks to Theorem \ref{thm:mazurrubin}, and hence we can control better the behavior of the localisation (compare the exact sequences \eqref{eq:esF},\eqref{eq:esF*},\eqref{eq:esFdual},\eqref{eq:esF*dual} to \cite[(3.16),(3.17)]{eisenstein}).
+The proof is similar to the one in \cite[$\S$3.3.3]{eisenstein}, but it is simplified by the fact that here the image of the localisation is almost cyclic (i.e., it is cyclic after multiplication by $\varpi^t$, rather than being of rank two over $R/\fm^k$) and, moreover, the ``torsion part'' of $\rH^1_{\Fcal(n_j)}$ (up to summands of small exponents) is itself a Selmer group (namely $\rH^1_{\Fcal^*(n_j)}$) thanks to Theorem \ref{thm:strMR}, and hence we can control better the behavior of the localisation\footnote{Compare the exact sequences \eqref{eq:esF},\eqref{eq:esF*},\eqref{eq:esFdual},\eqref{eq:esF*dual} to \cite[(3.16),(3.17)]{eisenstein}.}.

 Using \cite[Lem.
 3.3.9]{eisenstein} applied to \eqref{eq:esF*} and \eqref{eq:esFdual} and the fact that $\rH^1_{\mathcal{G}}[\fm]\simeq \rH^1_{\mathcal{G}}(\Q,\bar{T})$ for all the Selmer groups involved (thanks to Lemma \ref{lemma:structure}), we obtain (a).
 One easily obtains (c) combining again \eqref{eq:esF*} and \eqref{eq:esFdual}.